 WARNING: Always connect the positive lead to the battery before connecting the negative lead.
+This will prevent sparking or possible injury from an electrical short caused by contacting the tractor body with tools being used to connect the cables.

 CHARGING THE BATTERY